Andrew-Maged/Climate-Change/README.md

-# Recommendations with IBM Project
+# Climate Change - Which African Country To Visit After COVID-19 Project

 ### Introduction:
 In this project, we will discuss the climate changes for African countries.
 Which countries climate will be better for your first vacation after the COVID-19 quarantine.